jinjagit/chess/README.md

 I chose not to produce a command line app, but instead went for a more graphical approach, using the ruby2D gem.
 While this gem is still a little rough around the edges (at only v 0.7), it is way more pleasant to look at than anything I could produce in a terminal, and enables a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.

-### Current state (13/11/18):
+### Current state (14/11/18):

 Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
 Checkmate, stalemate, and draw due to insufficient material, are correctly detected (and the game halted when found).

 Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are detected and an option to claim the draw is presented.
 A draw can also be agreed manually, or declined by playing a move after a draw offer is made.
+The side to move can choose to resign.

 A move list (both native and PGN format) is created as a game progresses.
 The piece that moved is disambiguated in algebraic notation, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Check, checkmate, piece capture, win, draw, en-passant and pawn promotion are also correctly formatted (in algebraic notation) in the PGN record.